Guidelines for Attending and Conducting Open Rituals

 Content and conduct:

 It is usual to hold a communion (often bread and wine) at the close of the ritual.
-As well as being traditional this serves as a useful grounding exercise if energy has been raised.
+Please note: this is NOT a parody of Christian worship.
+As well as being traditional, this serves as an important grounding exercise if energy has been raised.
 The conductor of the rite is responsible for ensuring that the sacraments are present though they don't have to supply them themselves.
 Asking another to bring some is fine.

 Closing the circle:

-Many people feel that anything that has been opened or invoked should be closed and thanked/dismissed before leaving the site.
-Any deities, elements etc. called for the rite should be thanked and dismissed and the circle closed before leaving the site.
+Many people feel that any deities, elements etc. called for the rite should be thanked and dismissed and the circle closed before leaving the site.